 In 1999, Governor Kenny Guinn signed the Governor Guinn Millennium Scholarship (GGMS) Program into law.
 There is no application to be considered for this program.
-Annually in July, Nevada School districts and charter and private schools submit student eligibility data directly to the Nevada Treasurer’s GGMS Office.
+Annually in July, Nevada School districts, charter, and private schools submit student eligibility data directly to the Nevada Treasurer’s GGMS Office.

 Notification

-Students are initially notified of eligibility for the Millennium Scholarship program in early August.
+Students are initially notified of eligibility for the Millennium Scholarship program in July and August following the student's high school graduation.
 Qualifying students will receive an award packet of information from the Nevada Treasurer's GGMS Office describing the terms and conditions of the scholarship program.
 Once notified of their eligibility, students are required to complete the Acknowledgement of Award process online.
 As part of the acknowledgement process, each student is required to complete an affidavit declaring that the applicant is a citizen of the United States or has lawful immigration status, or that the applicant has filed an application to legalize the applicant’s immigration status or will file an application to legalize his or her immigration status as soon as he or she is eligible to do so.

-Eligible students will be awarded Millennium after UNLV receives a list of eligible students in early August.
-Students will receive a financial aid award letter and can view their Millennium award under the Financial Aid tab on their MyUNLV.
+Students who meet eligibility requirements at the time of admission will be packaged with a Millennium Scholarship estimate; however, this is not the actual award.
+Students will need to follow the steps outlined in the paragraph above to acknowledge their award if they receive notification from the Nevada Treasurer’s GGMS Office.
+Eligible students will be packaged with Millennium after UNLV receives a list of eligible students in early August.
+Students will receive a financial aid notification and can view their Millennium award under the Financial Aid tab on their MyUNLV.

 If you do not receive a notification by early August and you do not see a Millennium award on your MyUNLV, but believe you are eligible for the scholarship, you should look up your Millennium Student Identification (MSID) number to verify eligibility.
 If you see your MSID but do not have an award, you should contact the Financial Aid Office at UNLV.